Webinar on the Medicare PFS Final Rule. Sign up.

 G0511 reimbursement was higher than the reimbursement traditional ambulatory practices received for these services, and RHCs and FQHCs could bill G0511 multiple times in the same month.
 However, all care management services were grouped together under the same code.

-The Proposed Rule states that in 2025, code G0511 will no longer be payable for RHCs and FQHCs.
+The Final Rule states that beginning in July 2025, code G0511 will no longer be payable for RHCs and FQHCs.
 Instead, RHCs and FQHCs will bill each of their care management services individually, using the same codes that traditional ambulatory practices do.
 For example, RHCs and FQHCs would now bill 99490 for non-complex Chronic Care Management and 99439 for additional time beyond twenty minutes of Chronic Care Management.

 RHCs and FQHCs who don’t want to bill each care management service separately can consider offering a new, optional program called Advanced Primary Care Management instead.